trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 Amend an existing retrofit project.

 The owner of the Project must have enough credit to cover any fees for this transaction.
+Projects can only be amended if there have been no Ofgem queries against it.

 | Field                             | Information                              |
 | :-------------------------------- | ---------------------------------------- |